Paylo.one · Pilot

 It learns from your corrections, not in the dark

-The system improves through explicit, inspectable rules you can see and change.
-There is no hidden model personalisation and no silent learning.
+Pilot improves through explicit, inspectable rules you can see and change.
+There is no hidden personalisation and no silent learning.

 Trust and security